Sithi uhm ingonyama." note

 - Bizarre Taste in Food: Timon and Pumbaa's taste for insects is shown to be weird (even though Justified considering their species).

 - Black and White Morality: A Disney hallmark after all.
+Every hyena is bad while the lions (save for Scar) and the others animals are good.

 - Bloodless Carnage: